Skip to content

 We have a list of the best gelato shops in Bologna that you can read, and we recommend trying as many of these places as you can.
 But be warned, gelato will never be the same again.
 Once you’ve tasted gelato in Bologna, you’ve reached the mountain top.

-Best Drinks from Bologna
+Best Wine from Bologna

 To complete your Bologna food experience, we recommend pairing your meals with a local white or red wine.
-Emilia Romagna is emerging onto the world’s wine scene with these refreshing drinks.

-25. Lambrusco
+26. Lambrusco

 Lambrusco wine from a winery in Emilia Romagna

-26. Pignoletto
+27. Pignoletto

 A glass of pignoletto wine